 The way you can tell if mayonnaise has gone off is if it doesn't smell right, is forming mold, or has an unappealing taste.
 For the best flavour, I would use it within a week, though.

 Concerns Over Using Raw Eggs in Dressing

 Using a raw egg is crucial to creating a velvety dressing.
 However, it is understandable that some people are concerned about becoming sick with salmonella if they consume raw eggs.
 The good news is that you can easily pasteurize eggs at home to make them safe for consumption.
 Simply place the eggs in a pot, cover them with water, and bring them to about 60° C (140° F).
 You should leave the eggs in the water at this temperature for about 3 minutes, but no longer as you don’t want them to cook through.
 Then, you can cool them under cold water and refrigerate them until ready to use.

 An even easier option would be to purchase store-bought liquid eggs that have already been pasteurized.
 Generally, a ¼ cup of liquid eggs equals 1 large egg.

 Mayonnaise is French and Spanish in origin and has a multitude of uses.
 The most basic way to use mayo is spread on a sandwich or hamburger.
 Many people also serve it as a dip for French fries.
 Of course, you could also stir it into shredded tuna, salmon, and chicken for a quick salad.
 It is also wonderful mixed with egg yolks for deviled eggs.

 You can also use it as a base for a salad dressing and add other components like fresh herbs or spices to it.
-Moreover, you can turn it into a lemony tasting dip for fried calamari or shrimp with some lemon zest.
+Moreover, you can turn it into a lemony tasting dip for fried calamari or shrimp with some lemon zest, garlic, and freshly cracked pepper.
 It also makes a delicious drizzle for tacos by blending it with some avocado and cilantro.

 Recipes Using Mayonnaise You'll Love: